-Arrangements to pay in accordance with Section 129 of the Local Government Regulation 2012, will be entered into if applied for by the ratepayer and where there are no overdue rates and charges from previous rating periods and the ratepayer and council agree that such arrangements will allow the outstanding rates or charges payable to be paid by the end of the current half - financial year.
+Arrangements to pay pursuant to Section 129 of the Local Government Regulation 2012, will be entered into where there are no overdue rates and charges from previous rating periods and the ratepayer and council agree that such arrangements will allow the outstanding rates or charges payable to be paid by the end of the current half - financial year.
 No recovery action will be taken on any instalment payment that is not overdue.